Getting in touch / social media / code repositories:

-I was a part of a 50+ development team that was working on a library called Avaya Breeze™ Client SDK (product page), which encapsulates business logic for all major platforms - Windows, Android, iOS, macOS & GNU/Linux (I was responsible for Windows and GNU/Linux).
-My role in the team was to develop low-level components, like network stack (HTTP, HTTPS, WebSocket) with tying it to target function providers, like screen sharing, contact management, text messaging).
-I also greatly participated with project migration to CMake in order to simplify build procedure, pushed with C++ upgrade to C++11 version of standard to the point, that it's trivial to update it further, maintained a third-party libraries, along with rebuilding, updating and patching (notable examples: Android SDK, Poco with patches, OpenSSL).
-In addition, most new features required unit testing, which was done using Google's Test C++ framework.
+I was part of a 50+ development team that was working on a library called Avaya Breeze™ Client SDK (product page), which encapsulates business logic for all major platforms - Windows, Android, iOS, macOS & GNU/Linux (I was responsible for Windows and GNU/Linux).
+My role in the team was to develop low-level components, like network stack (HTTP, HTTPS, WebSocket) and integration with function providers, like screen sharing, contact management, text messaging.
+I also helped with project migration to CMake in order to simplify build procedure, pushed with C++ upgrade to version C++11 of the standard, maintained a third-party libraries, that is rebuilding, updating and.or patching (i.e: Android SDK, Poco with patches, OpenSSL).
+Most new features required unit testing, which was done using Google's Test/Mock C++ framework.

 My main responsibility was development of loan management web application (product page), written in PHP & Yii and PostgreSQL.
 Core features of this application were loan management, statistics calculation basing on current data, administration of employees and clients, automatic accounting of bank transfers from clients (MT940 format), generating reminders by mail / SMS about overdue payments, exporting bank dispositions in a format compatible with Elixir sessions, Quality Assurance of contracts.
 Besides that I was doing minor fixes and improvements to Piotr i Paweł on-line shop application.